-In 5G standalone (SA), operators will need to monitor and manage QoE across user devices, radio access, and core networks, including the mobile edge, as well as across various applications running nationally and internationally.
-Creating a holistic view of network performance is the only way to fully understand the context of the device and services provided, to ensure that SLAs are met, and that services are delivered as intended.
+In 5G SA, operators will need to monitor and manage QoE across user devices, radio access, and core networks, including the mobile edge, as well as across various applications running nationally and internationally.
+Creating a holistic view of network performance is the only way to fully understand the context of the device and services provided, to ensure that SLAs are met, and that services are delivered as intend-ed.
 For example, even though both 4G and 5G applications support video services, there are vastly different QoE requirements for mission-critical video applications like remote surgery, as opposed to what would be required for a simple video conference.
 In other words, context matters.
 But gaining this context requires greater intelligence within the network.

 To ensure the QoE of 5G devices going forward, it is paramount for CSPs to understand the E2E service, from device, radio access and core network and even more importantly, the context of its service.
 For example:

 • Is the 5G device in the right slice, and with an agreed SLA?

 • Is the radio access delivering the required service performance?

 • Are your network KPI trends meeting your SLA commitments?

 By detecting changes in behavior and analyzing the data that devices are sending with their mobile connectivity information, you will be able to identify if it is device-related or part of a wider network issue that needs to be rectified before the service becomes impact-ed.